ochoa-josue/Linear-Regression-Model/README.md

 ## Description

-This repository contains my own Python implementation of a linear regression model.
+This repository contains my own attempt on an implementation of a linear regression model, similar to that of sklearn's.
 This project aims to demonstrate a fundamental understanding of the linear regression algorithm, its mathematical foundations, and practical applications.

 ## Installation